aixelent/Py8R/README.md

 - Py98 - Remove vowels in given string by the user.
 - Py99 - Simple calculator - add, subtract, multiply, divide.
 - Py100 - OS information's

+# :bug: Bugs #
+If you found any problems/bugs  - create an issue.

+# :hammer: Contributing #
+Feel free to add a new samples or update existing.
+- Fork repository
+- Make a new branch branch - for relative order ;-)
+- Open Pull request.